How Litigation Funding And Lawsuit Loans First Entered The Legal World

 Lawsuit Loans Began As A Way For Australian Businesses To Defend Themselves

-If you wanted to look back to where the history of lawsuit loans began, you would need to go back to Australia in 1990s – although at that time the focus was more about helping corporate entities, and less about giving a hand to the everyday average person.
+If you wanted to look back to where the history of lawsuit loans began, you would need to go back to Australia in the 1990s, although at that time the focus was more about helping corporate entities, and less about giving a hand to the average person.
 You see, in the early 90s the Australian parliament recognized that there was a large legal issue that was being completely ignored regarding corporate bankruptcy cases; mainly, if a corporation or company was bankrupt, they would be completely unable to financially defend themselves in any litigious battles with unscrupulous creditors or banks.
 After all, if a company was trying to legally defend itself against the fact it had no financial stability, how could it possibly afford to hire any legal representation?

 It was at this point that the Australian Parliament took a necessary step and recognized that legal claims (especially legitimate legal claims) were more than just lawful actions – lawsuits are, in fact, financial assets.
-It was with this move in recognizing litigious claims as financial assets that the doors were opened for third-party interests to invest those claims.
+It was with this move of recognizing litigious claims as financial assets that the doors were opened for third-party interests to invest those claims.
 With this allowance for third-party funding to step in and finance these bankruptcy proceedings (and finally allowing bankrupt companies to fight litigation against creditors), the first steps toward lawsuit loans were born!

 English Parliament Led The Way For Litigation Funding Around The Same Time

 Around the same time as Australia was enacting the reform of their litigation funding system, the United Kingdom also recognized that there were major issues in the ability for plaintiffs to fairly represent themselves in a court of law as well.
 Although, unlike their cousins on the other side of the globe, the factor that instigated change in the UK system was not corporate needs, but the needs of regular, working class people who couldn’t afford to take their litigation to trail.